 - the built-in HTML forms

 - a Telnet session

-- either rsh, rcmd, or remsh and a command from the unit's command set

-- the FTP Daemon

 - SNMP management

-M305 Security
+M307 Security

 This touches upon the most popular built-in security feature - permission levels and passwords.
-Setting passwords and assigning a permission level to users makes it difficult for unauthorized users to gain access to the M305's command set and manipulate the settings.
+Setting passwords and assigning a permission level to users makes it difficult for unauthorized users to gain access to the M307's command set and manipulate the settings.